Naalu/ThermogramForge/docs/source/contributing.rst

 Contributing
 ===========

-We welcome contributions to the Thermogram Analysis project!
+We welcome contributions to the ThermogramForge project!

 Development Setup
 ---------------